gruppe-adler/index/CONTRIBUTING.md

 ```md
 <div data-other-topics="arma3 coop library mission mod template test tvt web"></div>
 ```
 A `div` element with a `data-other-topics` attribute will be replaced with a list of popular topics.
-You can specify a list of ignored topics in the attribute value.
+You can specify a list of ignored topics in the attribute value (separated by spaces).
 We count only public and non-archived repositories.

 ## Contributing Code
 Everything described above is done with Typescript.
-This is a usually node / typescript setup.
+This is a fairly standard node/typescript setup.
 All code can be found in the `tools` directory.

 ### Supplying a GitHub token
 The Code needs a GitHub token to make requests to the GitHub API.
 Usually GitHub Actions provide a usable token, but to run the code locally you have to provide your own.
 First, generate a Personal Access Token [here](https://github.com/settings/tokens) (it does not need any scopes) and then set it as the `GITHUB_TOKEN` environment variable.
-Either by using export on unix or creating an `.env` file within the root directory of this repository which looks like this (but with your token of course):
+Either by using export on unix or creating an `.env` file within the root directory of this repository which looks like this (with your token of course):
 ```env
 GITHUB_TOKEN=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
 ```